Accidents happen – when they do, a dash cam can help keep things simple.

 It captures full 1080p at 30fps and can be set to 720p to conserve space on the SD card.

 Quality Sony CMOS processor ensures sharp image quality in low-light conditions.

 As it must be wired through the ignition – the K2 will automatically switch on and off when you start your bike.

-The unit automatically loops once the card is full and includes a G Sensor – which will automatically save footage in the event of an accident.
+The unit automatically loops once the card is full and includes a G Sensor – which will automatically save footage in an accident.

 The K2 supports SD cards up to 256GB – which will get you about nineteen hours of footage.

 Full GPS functionality is supported and all the usual data can be viewed using the proprietary app.

 UK riders report the app as fairly well-designed and easy to use.